 The symptoms tend to develop gradually and can differ in severity.
 Some men only experience one or two symptoms.
-What is puzzling about the symptoms of low testosterone is that often they can be attributed to the consequences of the aging process.
-For this reason, Dr. Turek will examine other medical conditions that can also lead to low testosterone levels before engaging in treatment.
-Treating found medical issues often “cures” testosterone imbalance and means that men can avoid testosterone supplementation.
+What is puzzling about the symptoms of low testosterone is that they are often attributed to the inevitable consequences of the aging process.
+For this reason, Dr. Turek will thoroughly examine other medical conditions that can also lead to low testosterone levels before engaging in treatment.
+In doing so, he can often “cure” testosterone imbalance, which means that men can avoid testosterone supplementation.

 Diagnosing Low Testosterone

 To diagnose low testosterone, Dr. Turek will take a complete history of your symptoms, both physical and psychological.
-He will order bloodwork to look at various forms of testosterone and pituitary hormones and evaluate the results in the context of your symptoms.
+He will order bloodwork to look at various forms of testosterone and pituitary hormones as well as general hormonal and metabolic issues and evaluate the results in the context of your symptoms.